Public list of decisions by the Mayor and Alderman May Alderman , 2020

 4. Research evaluation and further development cmd./ Paul van Liempd

-The college decides:
+The council decides:

 1. to endorse the findings of the report "Towards a future-proof and sustainable cmd."

-from K2;
+by K2;

-3. to agree to the attached council proposal, in which the council is requested to
+3. to agree with the attached council proposal, in which the council is requested to take note of the report, endorse the findings, and have the recommendations elaborated.

-The college decides:
+The council decides:

-paid over the period March 16, 2020 to May 11, 2020, to
+paid over the period from March 16, 2020, to May 11, 2020,

-in order to be eligible for compensation from the State to municipalities, which will be further
+in order to be eligible for compensation from the State to municipalities, which will be further elaborated

 undermining in Brabant - Zeeland. / Hans Gaillard

-The college decides:
+The council decides:

-2. to sign the covenant.
+2. To sign the covenant.

 20.0005696